NirantK/nirantk.github.io/docs/writing/posts/beyond-basic-rag.md

   - machine-learning
 ---

-# Beyond Basic RAG: A Deep Dive into Building Production-Ready AI Systems
+# Beyond Basic RAG: What You Need to Know

 !!! example "The Real World of RAG Systems"
     📒 Picture this: You're a developer who just deployed your first RAG system.
 Everything seems perfect in testing.
 Then reality hits - users start complaining about irrelevant results, not being able to do "basic stuff" and occasional hallucinations.
 Welcome to the world of real-world RAG systems.